 Golden Winged Woodpecker Fine Art Bird Print by John James Audubon

-A museum quality reproduction fine art print of the Golden-Winged Woodpecker as drawn by John James Audubon for his ornithology book The Birds of America.
+An archival premium quality art print of the Golden-Winged Woodpecker as drawn by John James Audubon for sale by Brandywine General Store.
+The artwork was for his ornithology book The Birds of America.
 This woodpecker was picture or plate number 37 in the 1st Havell edition of the book.
 The painting shows a group of five very colorful birds roosting in a tree with one of them having a worm in its beak.

 Our Products